 Lorena became a Vital Voices mentor for young professional women.
-She was invited by the Director of Universidad Tecnologica de los Valles Centrales de Oaxaca (UTVCO) to take part in the Global Mentoring Walk, which is an international initiative seeking to create a network of women leaders to coach younger women entering the professional world.
+She was invited by the Director of Universidad Tecnologica de los Valles Centrales de Oaxaca (UTVCO) to take part in the Global Mentoring Walk, an international initiative creating a network of women leaders to coach younger women entering the professional world.

-Lorena collaborated virtually with a non-profit to distribute 16 HSCs to those in need in Torreon.
+Lorena collaborated virtually with a non-profit to distribute 16 HSCs to people in need in Torreon.
 Since Lorena could not travel due to social distancing measures, she trained the non-profit leader and engineer Octavia Sanchez, who had bought the HSCs, to carry out the solar cooking training workshop for 16 solar cooker beneficiaries.